 Article 14.
-Consistency with international law and principles a: any existing bilateral or multilateral agreements and contracts, [...] shall be interpreted and implemented in a manner that will not undermine or limit their capacity to fulfil their obligations under this LBI and its protocols, as well as other relevant human rights conventions and instruments.
+Consistency with international law and principles a: any existing bilateral or multilateral agreements, private-public partnerships and contracts, [...] shall be interpreted and implemented in a manner that will not undermine or limit their capacity to fulfil their obligations under this LBI and its protocols, as well as other relevant human rights conventions and instruments.